 San Cristobal and Lobos Island, Galapagos, October 31, 2017

-San Cristobal is the only island with fresh water and an airport in town.
+San Cristobal is the only island with fresh water and an airport.
 It's the fifth largest island and has the second largest population.
-The Chatham mockingbird is only found here.
 It was first settled in 1880 by Manuel J Cobos who established a sugar factory.
 He 'hired' prisoners to work in his factory, imported train cars and even minted his own money called the cobo.
 His empire lasted 13 years until his workers revolted and killed him in 1904.
 His son took over but he was not a businessman so was not successful.

 I had two works of art this morning-